rungsini/rungsini-portfolio/README.md

 # [Project 1: Models for the number of cases with Dengue Hemorrhagic Fever]

-## This project, conducted as part of my bachelor's research paper, aimed to achieve the following objectives:
+## **Study objectives:**
-- To examine appropriate models for estimating the prevalence of Dengue Hemorrhagic Fever (DHF) among patients in different regions of Thailand.
+- Evaluate models for estimating the prevalence of Dengue Hemorrhagic Fever (DHF) in different regions of Thailand.
-- To explore the factors associated with the incidence of Dengue Hemorrhagic Fever (DHF).
+- Investigate factors associated with the incidence of Dengue Hemorrhagic Fever (DHF).
-- To present the findings using visually engaging and informative graphs.
+- Present findings using visually appealing and informative graphs.

 ## **Data Sources:**
-*This project is a retrospective descriptive study, conducted through a review of historical data.*
+*This project is a retrospective descriptive study using historical data.*
-- The dengue cases were obtained from the Disease Control Office (No. 506) of the Department of Disease Control, comprising a total of 140,256 individuals.
+- Dengue cases obtained from Disease Control Office (No. 506) of the Department of Disease Control, comprising 140,256 individuals.
-- Population data was sourced from the National Statistical Office.
+- Population data sourced from National Statistical Office.
-- Geographical information was obtained from the Energy Conservation in the Public Sector project.
+- Geographical information obtained from Energy Conservation in the Public Sector project.
-- Hospital data was provided by the Ministry of Public Health.
+- Hospital data provided by Ministry of Public Health.
-- Average temperature and rainfall data were collected from the Meteorological Department.
+- Average temperature and rainfall data collected from Meteorological Department.

 ## **Study Details:**
-- The study population consisted of dengue cases reported in each province of Thailand from January 2017 to June 2020.
+- Analyze reported Dengue Hemorrhagic Fever cases in each province of Thailand from January 2017 to June 2020.
-- The study period spanned 42 months or 3 years and 6 months, starting from January 2560 to June 2563.
+- Study period: 42 months or 3 years and 6 months, from January 2560 to June 2563.
 - Variables studied: Province, Region, Year, Month, Average Temperature, Rainfall Amount, Population Size, Area, Number of Hospitals.
-- The study investigated the number of cases of Dengue Hemorrhagic Fever in the Central, Eastern, Western, and Southern regions of Thailand, utilizing data from all 52 provinces in the country.
+- Investigate number of Dengue Hemorrhagic Fever cases in Central, Eastern, Western, and Southern regions of Thailand using data from all 52 provinces.

 ## **Data Cleaning:**
-*Data was collected from various sources and compiled in Excel for preparation in SPSS for the subsequent cleaning process.*
+*Data collected from various sources compiled in Excel and prepared in SPSS for cleaning process.*
-- Importing the Data: The secondary data collected from various sources is imported into SPSS.
+- Import data into SPSS from secondary sources.
-- Data Inspection: The imported data undergoes a visual inspection to identify any inconsistencies, missing values, or formatting issues.
+- Inspect imported data visually for inconsistencies, missing values, and formatting issues.
-- Handling Missing Values: Missing values are handled by examining the extent and patterns of missingness.
-Depending on the situation, they can be deleted, imputed using appropriate methods, or treated as a separate category.
+- Handle missing values by assessing extent and patterns and applying appropriate methods such as deletion, imputation, or separate categorization.
-- Dealing with Outliers: Outliers, which are extreme values deviating significantly from the rest of the data, are identified and appropriately addressed.
-They can be removed, recoded, or analyzed separately.
+- Identify and address outliers, extreme values deviating significantly from the rest of the data.

 ## **Data Analysis and Statistics Used:**
-*The data was processed using the R programming language.
-The data analysis involved the application of the following statistical techniques:*
+*Process data using R programming language and apply statistical techniques including:*

 ### **1. Data Visualization:**
-*Creating informative graphs to illustrate the patterns and relationships of the variables more clearly.*
+*Create informative graphs to illustrate variable patterns and relationships.*

 #### Example :
 - **Y-axis: Number of DHF (Cases) and X-axis: Time (Months)** ![pic1](graph_pic/pic1.jpg)